CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 (http://arxiv.org/pdf/1411.7186v4.pdf)
 and the [*Geometric Heat Flow*](https://www.researchgate.net/publication/306291640_A_geometric_heat-flow_theory_of_Lagrangian_coherent_structures) of Karrasch & Keller.

-The operators that appear can be discretized by Finite-Element based methods, see this [paper](https://arxiv.org/pdf/1705.03640.pdf) from Froyland & Junge.
+The Laplace-like operators are best discretized by finite-element-based methods, see this [paper](https://arxiv.org/pdf/1705.03640.pdf) by Froyland & Junge.

-This involves the discretization of an averaged heat_flow operator of the form:
+This involves the discretization of the average of a one-parameter family of Laplace operators of the form:

 $\Delta^{dyn} := \sum_{t \in \mathcal T} P_t^* \Delta P_t$

 for a finite series of times $\mathcal T$, where $P_t$ is the transfer-operator for the flow at time $t$ (in volume-preserving flows).

-The resulting operator is both symmetric and uniformly elliptic, and can be discretized using the finite-element method (FEM).
+The resulting operator is both symmetric and uniformly elliptic.
 Eigenfunctions of $\Delta^{dyn}$ can be used to find Lagrangian Coherent Structures.

 ## Example